GovardhanMundlur/aws_security_checks/README.md

 # This project contains automated scripts to perform security checks on AWS IAM and VPC.

 All scripts are written for AWS lambda function, to make it easier for execution.
-If your requirement exceeds execution more then 15mins, please modify the script and run on machine by importing the required python libraries.
+If your requirement exceeds execution more then 15mins, please modify the script and run on machine.
 List of scripts:

 - getpublic_sgs.py - Gets the list of security groups which are open to public.